-Early Detection of Gynecologic Cancer
+Early Signs of Gynecologic Cancer

 The American Cancer Society estimates that more than half of all cancer deaths could be prevented if people adopted cancer prevention measures, including receiving routine check-ups, living a healthy lifestyle and having an awareness of the early signs of cancer.
 Cancer can be discovered early or prevented altogether through periodic check-ups and screening procedures.